 Section 2.
 Removal.
 Any Member or Alternate may be removed for cause.
 The individual in question shall be given fair notice, including a statement of the cause, and an opportunity to be heard.

-Removal by the AAC.
+Removal by Team USA AC

+Ethics Complaint.
 Any Member may submit a complaint to the USOPC Ethics and Compliance Committee detailing the cause for the proposed removal of a Member or Alternate.
 The USOPC Ethics and Compliance Committee shall determine if sufficient cause exists to for removal.

+Failure to Meet Duties.
+Team USA AC may remove any Member, if Team USA AC determines, by the affirmative vote of two-thirds of those Members present and voting at a validly called Meeting of the Members that such Member no longer satisfies all of the Duties set forth in Article VI.
+Section 1 of these Bylaws.
+Team USA AC may also remove any Member, by the affirmative vote of two-thirds of those Members present and voting at a validly called Meeting of the Members, who has failed to attend at least Two or more consecutive absences or missing at least ½ the Meetings of Members in a 2-year period, provided that such Members does not have excused absences for the number of meetings they failed to attend.

 Removal by NGB Athletes.
-Any “USOPC 10 Year Athlete”, as defined in the USOPC Bylaws, may seek the removal of their Sport or General Paralympic Representatives and Alternate based on a violation of AAC requirements, by submitting a complaint to AAC leadership that details the cause for the proposed removal.
-Upon AAC Leadership approval, the matter will be submitted to the USOPC Ethics and Compliance Committee for handling in the same way as a matter arising under Section 2.A above.
+Any “USOPC 10 Year Athlete”, as defined in the USOPC Bylaws, may seek the removal of their Sport or General Paralympic Representatives and Alternate based on a violation of Team USA AC requirements, by submitting a complaint to Leadership that details the cause for the proposed removal.
+Upon Leadership approval, the matter will be submitted to the USOPC Ethics and Compliance Committee for handling in the same way as a matter arising under Section 2.A above.

 Article VII.
 OFFICERS AND LEADERSHIP

 Section 1.
-Governance of the AAC.
-Governance of the AAC shall be vested in the Leadership.
+Governance of Team USA AC .
+Governance of Team USA AC shall be vested in the Leadership.

 Section 2.
 Composition The leadership shall be comprised of seven (7) eligible athletes (as defined at Article V. of these bylaws).

 Section 3.
-Duties of Officers The Officers of the AAC shall be the Chair, the First Vice Chair and the Second Vice Chair.
+Duties of Officers The Officers of Team USA AC shall be the Chair, the First Vice Chair and the Second Vice Chair.
 The duties of the officers will be as follows:

 Chair.
 The Chair shall: